Blog Post December 4, 2025 | 12 minutes read

 They cannot handle the intricate corporate hierarchies where a single business relationship involves parent companies, regional subsidiaries and all kinds of legal entities across different geographies.

-Your manufacturing customers often have complex indirect sales channels through distributors and retailers that it is impossible for CRMs to map effectively.
+Your manufacturing customers often have such complex indirect sales channels through distributors and retailers that it is impossible for CRMs to map effectively.

 When the same corporate group appears as separate accounts across different business units, CRMs just don’t have the capability to unify these fragmented relationship views.
 And which CRM has the right information?